liblaf/blog/src/2022/posts/2022-04-10-how-to-use-more-than-10-columns-in-matrix.md

 ---
-title: How To Use More Than 10 Columns in Matrix
 category:
+  - Posts
+tag:
   - LaTeX
-  - Quick Solution
-tag:
-  - Matrix
+title: How To Use More Than 10 Columns in Matrix
+typora-root-url: ../../.vuepress/public
 ---

 ```latex